 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
-In 2016:
+In 2020:

-- Across the United States, our capital expenditures totaled $1.5 billion, while operating and administrative expenditures totaled $1.76 billion.
+- Across the United States, Enbridge’s capital expenditures totaled $2.59 billion, while our operating and administrative expenditures totaled $2.22 billion.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
-In 2016:
+In 2021:

-- Enbridge’s workforce included 58 New York-based permanent and temporary employees at year’s end;
+- Enbridge’s workforce included 16 New York-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- On a national scale, Enbridge had an American workforce of 2,547 permanent and temporary employees, and provisioned contractors, at year’s end, and paid $203.8 million in base salary to our permanent and temporary employees in the U.S.
+- On a national scale, Enbridge had an American workforce of 4,192 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $355.9 million in total wages to our permanent and temporary employees in the U.S.

 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
-In 2016:
+In 2020:

-- On a national scale, Enbridge paid $229.57 million in property taxes, $20.29 million in sales and use taxes, $13.4 million in corporate income tax, and $22.82 million in other taxes (including payroll tax, fuel tax, and excise tax) across the U.S., for a total of $286.09 million.
+- On a national scale, Enbridge paid $557.8 million in property tax, $110.2 million in corporate income tax, $34.8 million in sales-and-use taxes, and $49.6 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $752.6 million.

-This revenue is used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.
+This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.
-In 2016:

-- Across North America, Enbridge invested more than $13.4 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community; and
+- Across the U.S., Enbridge invested more than $6.6 million in communities near our pipelines, projects and facilities in 2020, supporting initiatives that focus on health and safety, environment, and community.

-- Enbridge’s various employee-driven United Way campaigns from across the U.S. and Canada raised $5.93 million.
+- Enbridge’s various employee-driven United Way campaigns across North America raised $5 million in 2020.
 That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.